Contact Us

 Unique Value Proposition and Well-Defined Market Positioning

-It’s where you figure out what makes your product unique and why people should care.
+It’s where you figure out what makes your software unique and why people should care.

 You need to understand their needs upfront to deliver something that they’ll love.

-Here are seven key steps that lay the foundation for a successful product development process.
+Here are seven key steps that lay the foundation for a successful development process.

 1. Form a Discovery Team

-The product team is a cross-functional group of specialists responsible for researching, analyzing, and defining the project’s needs.
+The team is a cross-functional group of specialists responsible for conducting research and analysis to define the project’s needs.

-Agile teams usually include product manager, business analysts, UX/UI designers, dedicated developers, and stakeholders.
+At SpdLoad, we believe that a perfect Agile team should include a product manager, business analysts, UX/UI designers, dedicated developers, and stakeholders.

-Each of them has a different perspective on product development.
-It allows to focus on both technical and user-centric aspects of the product development.
+Each of them has a different perspective on development.
+It allows us to focus on both technical implementation and user-centric aspects of development.

 2. Gather Requirements

-Once the product team is formed, it is time to gather requirements.
+Once the team is formed, it is time to gather requirements.

-At this stage of the agile product discovery process team members collect all necessary information about the business and technical requirements of the project.
+At this stage, team members collect all necessary information about the business and technical requirements of the project.

-The discussion of project requirements should include what success looks like from everyone’s point of view.
+The discussion of requirements should include what success looks like from everyone’s point of view.

-You’d talk to restaurant owners, customers, and delivery staff to understand what they expect.
+You’d talk to supermarkets, customers, and delivery staff to understand what they expect.

 The customer might want features like “I want to track my delivery in real time.”

-These expectations get written down as user stories that describe what each type of user wants from the product.
+These expectations get written down as user stories that describe what each type of user wants from the final solution.

 Once you know what features are needed, you clarify what success looks like.